christophenoel/geozarr-spec/README.md

 If multiple Array Variables share heterogenous dimensions or coordinates, a primary set MUST be located at root level, and the other sets put in children datasets.

-## GeoZarr Dimensions

-It is recommended to represent the properties as a dimension (instead of splitting data in multiple arrays):
-* Latitude
-* Longitude
-* Time
-* Altitude
-* Band (or wavelength)

 ## CF Conventions